 I saw a recipe for chocolate/coconut candy this week and got the idea to come up with a similar sweet that packed a little more fiber and nutrients.
 If you are in maintenance, a few finely chopped raisins added to this recipe would also be very good, say 2-3 tablespoons.
 This recipe is not suitable for Induction, but you may enjoy it once you get to the seed/nuts rung of the OWL ladder.
 Next time I’m going to toast the coconut first and see what that does! 🙂 Second batch demonstrated to me I definitely like these with toasted coconut better and am changing the recipe to read toasted coconut!
 Adding chopped nuts of your choice would be a nice touch as well, but be sure to add that to your nutritional info if you add nuts.

 More delicious low-carb recipes can be at your fingertips with your very own set of Jennifer Eloff and friends’ best-selling cookbooks LOW CARBING AMONG FRIENDS.
 She has collaborated with famous low-carb Chef George Stella and other wonderful cooks to bring you a wealth of recipes you will love!
-Some of my low-carb creations appear in each of the 5 volumes!
-Order yours TODAY! from Amazon or our direct order site: http://amongfriends.us/order.php
+Many of my low-carb creations appear in the 10 volumes!
+Order yours TODAY! (special sale on the complete set right now) from Amazon or our direct order site: http://amongfriends.us/order.php

 1/3 c. coconut, unsweetened, toasted in oven first

 24 drops liquid Splenda or liquid stevia (or to taste)